top of page

 Tags: Dental Cleaning Enumclaw WA, Teeth Cleaning Enumclaw, Dental Exam Enumclaw WA, Dental Checkup Enumclaw, Dentist Accepting New Patients Enumclaw WA, Enumclaw Dentist, Dentist in Enumclaw Accepting New Patients

-PROFESSIONAL TEETH CLEANING IN ENUMCLAW
+PROFESSIONAL TEETH CLEANING

 A dental prophylaxis is a cleaning treatment performed to thoroughly clean the teeth and gums.
 Dental prophylaxis is an important dental treatment for stopping the progression of gingivitis and periodontal disease.